dmcginley/project2-chart-my-data/README.md

 **:root Selector - pseudo-class selector**

 I used the :root Selector for creating a personalised color set.
+As it an easy way to track colors across the elements while keeping the number of colors small.

 ## Responsiveness

-I created the website using mobile first
+I created the website using mobile first.

+The chart is set to **responsive: true,** which is a Chartjs boolean, I cane across the and other settings reading up on the [documentation.](https://www.chartjs.org/docs/latest/configuration/responsive.html)

 The website has a basic Grid for the main area, and the same grid for the header element so that the content on both doesn't stretch to the far left and right of larger screens, e.g. QHD or 4K monitors.